 - Keep in mind that there’s always a little mess that comes with a bird feeder.
 Birds will scatter seeds and leave their droppings everywhere.

 - You’ll attract more birds if your feeder is located away from human activity or noise.

 - Place your feeder near-natural shelter like trees or shrubs, so birds will have a place to retreat if danger arrives.

 - Keep feeders away from places where chemicals are regularly sprayed.

 - Don’t place feeders in places that could put birds on a collision course with your home’s windows!

 The bird feeder that Doug chose for this video is a simple design—really a combination of a tray feeder and a house feeder.
-Like a tray feeder, the seed is simply placed in a tray; but, like a house feeder, has a roof to protect it.
+Like a tray feeder, you simply place the seed in a tray; but, like a house feeder, there is a roof to protect it.
 It can be placed on a pole or hung from a support, providing all kinds of flexibility.